-2. National Emission Standards for Hazardous Air Pollutants (NESHAP) and 40 CFR Part 63 to demonstrate that the actual average benzene emissions from each dehydrator are below 0.90 megagram per year.
+2. National Emission Standards for Hazardous Air Pollutants (NESHAP) and 40 CFR Part 63

 2.1.
-40 CFR Part 63, Subpart HH - National Emission Standards for Hazardous Air Pollutants from Oil and Natural Gas Production Facilities [40 CFR 63.760 - 63.774 and RAC 4-103]
+40 CFR Part 63, Subpart HH - National Emission Standards for Hazardous Air Pollutants from Oil and Natural Gas Production Facilities [40 CFR 63.760 -

+63.774 and RAC 4-103]

-The permittee is the owner or operator of glycol dehydration units that are exempt from the standards of 40 CFR §63.764(d).
-The permittee shall retain each determination used
+The permittee is the owner or operator of a glycol dehydration unit that is exempt from the standards of 40 CFR §63.764(d).
+The permittee shall retain each determination used to demonstrate that the actual average benzene emissions from each dehydrator are below 0.90 megagram per year.